The biggest barrier to eating healthy is getting started, and then sticking to a healthy lifestyle.

 - Don’t make healthy meals or snacks just for yourself but let your family eat what they want.

-Everyone should eat healthy.
+Everyone should eat healthily.
 Then if someone is tempted to slip, the whole team is there for support.